 • The deeper story is about power: who controls tunnels, ore, and protection money in a region that feeds global gold supply chains.

-Shots echoed near a mine shaft known locally as Papagayo, in the Morena area of Pataz province, in Peru’s La Libertad region.
+Shots echoed near a mine shaft in the Pataz district, near the town of Vijus, in Peru’s La Libertad region.

-The shooting happened in the early hours of December 31, 2025, in a rugged Andean corridor roughly 880 kilometers from Lima that has become one of Peru’s most strategic gold-producing zones.
+The shooting happened around an hour before midnight on December 31, 2025, in a rugged Andean corridor roughly 880 kilometers from Lima that has become one of Peru’s most strategic gold-producing zones.

 In the first hours after the attack, information moved faster than verification.
 Pataz mayor Aldo Mariños told local radio that police had received three bodies and that seven people were believed missing, based on preliminary data updated to midnight.